|

 "I don't know!" snapped Matope.
 "It left as soon as we received reports of the new attack on the surface.
 It hardly matters now!
 We need to get far away from those sentries!
 Besides, I think I know where there is a lift that could take us to the surface.
 It's not far from here.
 We have to keep moving!"

 Mutota sneered and sucked in a deep breath though his wide nose.
 He couldn't give up now.
-There were few survivors of his tribe, but he was still their leader, and he would do whatever he could to save them… until the end.
+There were few survivors of his tribe, but he was still their leader, and he would do whatever he could to save them

 "Go then!" he said, "I will follow."